aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/document-properties/_index.md

 ### **How to Configure “Link to content” Custom Property**

-To create a custom property linked to the content of a given range, call the [**CustomDocumentPropertyCollection.AddLinkToContent**](https://reference.aspose.com/cells/nodejs-cpp/properties/customdocumentpropertycollection/methods/addlinktocontent) method and pass property name and source.
-You can check whether a property is configured as linked to content using the [**DocumentProperty.IsLinkedToContent**](https://reference.aspose.com/cells/nodejs-cpp/properties/documentproperty/properties/islinkedtocontent) property.
-Moreover, it is also possible to get the source range using the [**Source**](https://reference.aspose.com/cells/nodejs-cpp/properties/documentproperty/properties/source) property of the [**DocumentProperty**](https://reference.aspose.com/cells/nodejs-cpp/properties/documentproperty) class.
+To create a custom property linked to the content of a given range, call the [**CustomDocumentPropertyCollection.addLinkToContent(string, string)**](https://reference.aspose.com/cells/nodejs-cpp/customdocumentpropertycollection/#addLinkToContent-string-string-) method and pass property name and source.
+You can check whether a property is configured as linked to content using the [**DocumentProperty.isLinkedToContent()**](https://reference.aspose.com/cells/nodejs-cpp/documentproperty/#isLinkedToContent--) property.
+Moreover, it is also possible to get the source range using the [**getSource()**](https://reference.aspose.com/cells/nodejs-cpp/documentproperty/#getSource--) property of the [**DocumentProperty**](https://reference.aspose.com/cells/nodejs-cpp/documentproperty/) class.

 We use a simple template Microsoft Excel file in the example.
 The workbook has a defined named range labeled **MyRange** which refers to a cell value.